ColbyReinhart/roku-remote/README.md

 The executable will go to PROJECT_ROOT/target/release.

 IT IS EXTREMELY RECOMMENDED TO RUN THIS WITH LINUX!
-Setting up servers on windows is a huge pain and is ususally not worth your time.
+Setting up servers on windows is a huge pain and is usually not worth your time.
 The rest of this tutorial assumes you're using linux.
 If you really want to use windows, contact me and I can help you.

 Next you'll just need to set up a systemd service to manage the program.
 If you're new to